 The Acts of the Apostles is an account written by Luke of how the disciples of Jesus grew from 12 apostles to a huge movement that quickly spread far and wide throughout the whole Roman Empire and beyond.
 It is essentially a document of the early church’s history from after the resurrection of Jesus until just before the destruction of Jerusalem in 70 A.D.

 3. The Pauline Epistles

-Paul, the Apostle to the Gentiles traveled extensively around the Roman empire and spread the Gospel of Jesus amongst non-Jews.
+Paul, the Apostle to the Gentiles, traveled extensively around the Roman empire and spread the Gospel of Jesus amongst non-Jews.
 He established several churches and visited them several times over a period of time.
-Often during his travels, He would pen letters to churches in order to educate and instruct them on how to follow Christ and also on how to conduct themselves.
+Often during his travels, He would pen letters to churches to educate and instruct them on how to follow Christ and how to conduct themselves.

 The Epistles of Paul form the bulk of the New Testament portion of the Bible.

 4. The General Epistles